-General plans are considered applicable to the GSP if they have the potential to direct urban growth, zoning changes, or redevelopment anywhere to the extent that they may change water demands within the Oxnard Subbasin or affect the ability of the GSA to achieve sustainable groundwater management over the planning and implementation horizon.
+General plans are considered applicable to the GSP to the extent that they may change water demands within the Oxnard Subbasin or affect the ability of the GSA to achieve sustainable groundwater management over the planning and implementation horizon.
 General Plans applicable to the Oxnard Subbasin are (1) the Ventura County General Plan, (2) the City of Oxnard 2030 General Plan, and (3) the 2015 General Plan and Local Coastal Program for the City of Port Hueneme.
 Small parts of the City of Ventura and City of Camarillo partially overlap the Subbasin, but implementation of their general plans are expected to have a negligible effect on implementation of the GSP within the Oxnard Subbasin.
 The areas of Ventura and Camarillo that extend into the Subbasin are already built out or zoned as agriculture and open space.